seL4/camkes-tool/docs/index.md

   from the AST, assigning the same address space to their contained instances.
 * **Stage 6** Combines multiple assemblies.
-It is possible for more than one `assembly` block to be specified in a CAmkES input specification, in which case the intended assembly is the concatentaion of all of them.
+It is possible for more than one `assembly` block to be specified in a CAmkES input specification, in which case the intended assembly is the concatenation of all of them.
 This stage performs that concatenation.
 * **Stage 7** Flattens component hierarchies.
 Component instances that are nested inside other components are hoisted to the top-level assembly by this